Digital quantum magnetism on a trapped-ion quantum computer: Quantum thermalization

-Figure \ref{fig:main_results}b shows the results of the intermediate temperature ($\Delta\theta = 2\pi/9$) quench, for which late-time entanglement entropies are much larger and, as a result, the same MPS extrapolation technique is ineffective except at very short times.
-The shaded purple region above the MPS-extrapolation curve indicates our best estimate of the likely region in which the exact answer sits after the point where the extrapolation becomes inaccurate, but before the MPS fidelity becomes so low that extrapolation is completely uncontrolled (as estimated from an analysis of extrapolation errors in simulations of smaller systems, see \sref{supp:MPS simulations}).
+Figure \ref{fig:main_results}d shows results of the intermediate temperature quench, for which ZTE for classical MPS is ineffective (except at very short times) due to much larger late-time entanglement entropies.
+The shaded purple region above the MPS-extrapolation curve indicates our best estimate of the likely region in which the exact answer sits after the point where the extrapolation becomes inaccurate, but before the MPS fidelity becomes so low that extrapolation is completely uncontrolled (as estimated from an analysis of extrapolation errors in simulations of smaller systems, see Sec.\,\ref{methods:ZTE}).
 After about $s=9$ (dashed purple line) the extrapolation should be viewed as completely unreliable, and indeed at $s=16$ it becomes negative (which is unphysical, since $Z_{\rm tot}^2$ is a positive operator).
-Estimates from simulations of system sizes up to $36$ qubits (\fref{fig:finite_size_sims}d) suggest that on the $7\times8$ lattice, extrapolating $\langle Z_{\rm tot}^2\rangle$ to roughly $5\%$ relative accuracy for all $s\leq 20$ lattice may be possible with bond dimensions comparable to the largest that have ever been used \cite{PRXQuantum.4.010317}.
+Estimates from simulations of system sizes up to $36$ qubits suggest (see Sec.\,\ref{methods:ZTE}) that on the $7\times8$ lattice, extrapolating $\langle Z_{\rm tot}^2\rangle$ to roughly $5\%$ relative accuracy for all steps $s\leq 20$ may be possible with extremely large bond dimensions \cite{PRXQuantum.4.010317}.
 However, even a modest increase in system size would frustrate this approach to simulation.
 The quantum and classical calculations are complementary in that the ZTE extrapolates by much less than (and therefore provides more accurate results than) the ZNE at small $\Delta \theta$ (small temperature), while the opposite is true at intermediate $\Delta \theta$ (intermediate temperature).
 For the deepest circuits, which have over $2000$ two-qubit gates, we estimate that only about 10\% of the data has no errors in it.
-We attribute the quality of the raw data in general, and in particular the improvements at higher temperatures, to recent arguments regarding the dilution of stochastic error in thermalizing systems Refs.\,\cite{PRXQuantum.4.030320,PRXQuantum.6.010333,chertkov2024robustness}.
+We attribute the quality of the raw data in general, and in particular the improvements at higher temperatures, to recent arguments regarding the dilution of stochastic errors in thermalizing systems Refs.\,\cite{PRXQuantum.4.030320,PRXQuantum.6.010333,chertkov2024robustness}.